Ajin: Demi-Human: Manga

-Volume list
+Volumes

 Film

 Plans to adapt the series into an anime film trilogy were announced in June 2015.
 The films were directed by Hiroaki Andō and written by Hiroshi Seko, with animation by Polygon Pictures.
 The first film, titled Ajin: Shōdō (Ajin: Impulse), debuted in Japan on November 27, 2015.
 This film is a compilation of the first six episodes of the TV series.
 The second film, titled Ajin: Shōtotsu (Ajin: Collision), debuted in Japan on May 6, 2016, and the third and final film in the trilogy, titled Ajin: Shōgeki (Ajin: Clash), was released on September 23, 2016.

 Anime

-A television series that follows the anime films premiered on January 16, 2016.
+A television series version of the anime films premiered on January 16, 2016.
 It is produced by the staff that produced the film trilogy.
 It aired on MBS, TBS, CBC and BS-TBS, with 13 episodes.
 The series was streamed by Netflix, starting on April 12, 2016, along with English, French, Spanish, German and Brazilian Portuguese dubs.
 The series is licensed by Sentai Filmworks for home video release in North America.
-An OAD was bundled with the manga's 8th limited edition volume, which was released on May 6, 2016.
-A second OAD was bundled with manga's 9th limited edition volume, which was released on October 7, 2016.
-A third OAD was bundled with manga's 10th limited edition volume, which was released on April 7, 2017.
-A second season premiered on October 8, 2016 and continued the original numbering sequence.
-The second season premiered on Netflix on December 27, 2016.
+An OAD was bundled with the manga's 8th limited-edition volume, which was released on May 6, 2016.
+A second OAD was bundled with manga's 9th limited-edition volume, which was released on October 7, 2016.
+A third OAD was bundled with manga's 10th limited-edition volume, which was released on April 7, 2017.
+A second season premiered on October 8, 2016 and continued the original numbering sequence, and premiered on Netflix on December 27, 2016.